418sec/huntr/bounties/rubygems/spree/1/README.md

 # Description
-Lack of RateLimiting in the login page of spree.
+Lack of Rate Limiting in the login page of spree.
 # Proof of Concept
 * clone the github repo
 * setted up spree platform to reproduce the vulnerability